MFlowCode/MFC/README.md

 ## Installing MFC

 <p align="justify">
-To fetch, build, and run MFC and its dependencies on a UNIX-like system, you must have installed common utilities such as GNU's Make, Python3, its developement headers and libraries, a C/C++ compiler
+To fetch, build, and run MFC and its dependencies on a UNIX-like system, you must have installed common utilities such as GNU's Make, Python3, its development headers and libraries, a C/C++ compiler
 (GCC, NVHPC, etc., but *not Clang*), and an MPI wrapper (like Open MPI).
 Below are some commands for popular operating systems and package managers.
 <p>